chrisdreid/make_link.py/README.md

 - **--endswith:**
     A list of file extensions to match files in the source directory.
 This can be used as an alternative or in addition to the --regexes parameter.
     *Examples:*
-    - `".txt"` matches any file with a '.txt' extension.
+    - `".safetensors"` matches any file with a '.safetensors' extension.
-    - `".doc"` matches any file with a '.doc' extension.
+    - `".bin"` matches any file with a '.bin' extension.

 ## EXAMPLES:
 1. To create symlinks for all files with extensions '.safetensors' and '.bin' from C:\Source to D:\Destination: